zradke/PromiseZ/README.md

 ---

 #Getting into the snickel-frits
 Is a high-level overview not enough?
-This section gets into some more esoteric points about the PromiseZ implementation
+This section gets into some more esoteric points about the PromiseZ implementation.

 ##Becoming "thenable"
 The PZThenable protocol defines the `thenOnKept:orOnBroken:` method which conformers must implement.
 PromiseZ naturally adopts this protocol, but it is left exposed separately for cases when a method wishes to return a custom object instead of the normal PromiseZ.
 Typically, though, the PromiseZ class should suffice.